mnieber/react-form-state-context/README.md

 ### Field names

-Field names are a central concept for working with the form state:
+Field names are strings that play a central rolw when working with the form state:

 - you need the field name to get or set a value in the form state.
 - you need the field name to get or set an error in the form state.